cammpion/void-kde/README.md

 Login with your user name and password

-- **GPU shits:**
-I use AMD GPU, so the drivers are set for amd gpu card.

-- **Network shits:**
-I dont use NetworkManager, I use dhcpcd so, if you need the NetworkManager just add:

 > [!NOTE]
+>I use AMD GPU, so the drivers are set for amd gpu card.
+> I dont use NetworkManager, I use dhcpcd so, if you need the NetworkManager just add:
 >    #NM
    ```sudo ln -s /etc/sv/NetworkManager /var/service/```
    #START